jpcm2/JungleRescue/README.md

 ## Project

-In Jungle Rescue, the player's goal is to eliminate the pollutes before it fall in the forest.
-However, the player must be careful to not eliminate non-pollutes objects.
+In Jungle Rescue, the player's objective is to eliminate the pollutants before they fall into the forest.
+However, the player must be careful not to eliminate the non-polluting objects.

 This app was built with SwiftUI and SpriteKIT (Two frameworks that a I've never used before👨🏻‍💻)